cloudflare-apps/create-cloudflare-app/README.md

 This is our example app with the latest JavaScript and CSS features.
 Download this app and replace our code any time you want to build an Eager app.

-<a href="https://github.com/EagerApps/ExampleBabelApp/archive/v1.0.0.zip" >Download the zip.</a>

 ## Setup

+Clone the repo or <a href="https://github.com/EagerApps/ExampleBabelApp/archive/v1.0.0.zip" >Download the zip</a>.

-`npm install`
+Install the repo dependencies with `npm install`

 ## Usage

-* `npm run watch:js`: Watch for JavaScript changes an compile them.
+* `npm run watch:js` Watch for JavaScript changes an compile them.
-* `npm run watch:css`: Watch for CSS changes an compile them.
+* `npm run watch:css` Watch for CSS changes an compile them.
-* `npm run lint`: Check your JavaScript for errors and stylistic recommendations.
+* `npm run lint` Check your JavaScript for errors and stylistic recommendations.

 ## Details